Money Smarts Blog

 If this is the case, contact your local law enforcement immediately.
 The scammers are breaking the law and they should be held accountable.
 This also helps ensure that no one else in your area will get scammed by the same person.

-If you gave them your social security number, you’ll need to contact the social security office as well.
-The contact for them is the Social Security Administration and they need to be alerted of any fraud or abuse of identity.
+If you gave them your social security number, you’ll need to contact the social security office to alert them of any fraud or abuse of identity.

 Lastly, if the scammer gave you a business or agency name it’s important to touch base with them, too.
 After all, their name is being abused so they should be in the know.
 Once they’re informed they can put a warning up on their website so their customers are aware.
 This will help prevent other people from being scammed too.